-- 1. On the Wireless Network 2.4 GHz page, in the Network name field, specify your own name for the wireless network in the 2.4GHz band or leave the value suggested by the router. - 2.
+- 1. On the Wireless Network 2.4 GHz page, in the Network name field, specify your own name for the wireless network or leave the value suggested by the router. - 2.
 In the Password field, specify your own password for access to the wireless network or leave the value suggested by the router (WPS PIN of the device, see the barcode label). - 3.
 You can restore the parameters of the wireless network specified before resetting to factory defaults.
 To do this, click the RESTORE button.